n2code/ndocid/README.md

 $ ndocid -h
 Usage of ./ndocid:
   -b "00010110 11011011"
-    	[MODE] Generate ID from string of bits, e.g. "00010110 11011011".
+    	BITSTRING-MODE: Generate ID from string of bits, e.g. "00010110 11011011".
     	  Spaces, tabs, underscores and leading zeros are being dropped.
     	  The maximum length is 64 bits.
     	  Bad input will result in an exit code greater than 0.
   -d 20060102150405
-    	[MODE] Generate ID from given date and time.
+    	DATE-MODE: Generate ID from given date and time.
     	  For example 20060102150405 which represents "Mon Jan 2 15:04:05 2006".
     	  Evaluated in the machine's time zone.
     	  Exit code greater than 0 if the input is not according to format.
   -i 42
-    	[MODE] Generate ID from number, e.g. 42.
+    	INTEGER-MODE: Generate ID from number, e.g. 42.
     	  Accepts any positive decimal number that can fit in an unsigned 64 bit integer.
     	  Exit code greater than 0 if input exceeds range.
-  -n	[MODE] Generate ID from current date and time of this machine.
+  -n	NOW-MODE: Generate ID from current date and time of this machine.
   -r 72639D77LD
-    	[MODE] Reversing check: Validates given ID, e.g. 72639D77LD.
+    	REVERSING/CHECK-MODE: Validates given ID, e.g. 72639D77LD.
     	  Exit code 0: Valid full ID
     	  Exit code 1: Invalid ID
-    	Exit code 4: Plausible partial ID, needs further digits The first line returned is OK / ERROR / PARTIAL for exit codes 0 / 1 / 4.
+    	  Exit code 4: Plausible partial ID (beginning), needs further digits The first line returned is OK / ERROR / PARTIAL for exit codes 0 / 1 / 4.
-  -v	Verbose: More output.
+  -v	Verbose option: Generate more human-readable output.
     	  Explains algorithm in MODEs that generate IDs.
     	  Provides possible source representations when reversing is successful.
 ```